nexnt/MSC_Alain_Frey/README.md

 # MSC_Alain_Frey

+/BeachesIceland-12 contains the custom dataset created during the project.

 •	Scanner: accepts a video file and a subtitle file containing DJI telemetry.
 Inside the script properties such as frames to skip location of the database etc. can be configured.

 •	Location Module: calculates the location of an object based on the input coordinates and the location expressed in pixels in the image.